-The District may place a non-student employee Respondent on administrative leave during the pendency of a grievance process as described in Section 8.b.
-The District will follow relevant policies, procedures, collective bargaining agreements, and state law in placing an employee on administrative leave.
+The District may place a non-student employee Respondent on administrative leave during the pendency of a grievance process as described in the formal complaint process below Section 8.b..
+The District will follow any relevant policies, procedures, collective bargaining agreements, or and state law in placing an employee on administrative leave.